By Lucy Song on | No Comments

 For more information on cropping, here's a quick tutorial on How to Crop in Lightroom.

 Since I removed a section from the bottom of the photo, I also cropped a bit from the top to maintain the rule of thirds.

 Here is the final result (Before and After):

 Just like that, we’ve breathed new life into this sunrise photo!

-Keep in mind, the steps described in this tutorial, such as individually manipulating the exposure of the foreground and background, is not limited to nature and landscape photography; it can also be used on any photo that has multiple distinct and contrasting exposures, such as backlit images.
+Remember that the steps described in this tutorial, such as individually manipulating the foreground and background exposure, are not limited to nature and landscape photography; they can also be used on any photo with multiple distinct and contrasting exposures, such as backlit images.

 I hope this tutorial has inspired you in your next Lightroom editing adventure!

-Do you have any questions or comments about Understanding Focal Lengths?
+Do you have any questions or comments about How to Edit Sunrise & Sunset Photos in Lightroom?
 Just leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Lucy Song is a sophomore at Arizona State University's Barrett Honors College studying computer science and the 2020 winner of the Pretty Presets Lightroom Scholarship.
 In her free time, she loves to venture outdoors on photography-hiking trips in search of beautiful landscapes and starry skies to capture.